It is a narcotic drug widely used for motility disorders.

 The medicine should be taken about 15 minutes before meals.
 The maximum dose for an adult is 600 mg per day.
 The IV injection should be given slowly to prevent fainting.

 Contraindications and warnings of trimebutine

 - Special precautions in people with kidney failure.

 - Allergies or Hypersensitivity: Do not use if you are allergic to trimebutine, acetylsalicylic acid, or aspirin.

-- Mixed with alcohol: Alcohol is an irritant to the digestive tract and other parts of the digestive system, which can aggravate the symptoms for which this drug is taken.
+- Mixed with alcohol: Alcohol is an irritant to the digestive tract and other parts of the digestive system, aggravating the symptoms for which this drug is taken.

-- Mix with other drugs: no interactions with other drugs have been detected, care should only be taken when using it by intravenous infusion in combination with sodium pentobarbital, bipenicillins and other drugs with which it could form a precipitate that makes it unusable.
+- Mix with other drugs: no interactions with other drugs have been detected; care should only be taken when using it by intravenous infusion in combination with sodium pentobarbital, penicillins, and other drugs with which it could form a precipitate that makes it unusable.